de-soot/TF2-FPS-Config-With-Launch-Options/README.md

 Launch options explained for nerdy folk like me:

--novid //disables the intro from playing when you start up the game to waste less time and subtly reduce load on your pc
+-novid : disables the intro from playing when you start up the game to waste less time and subtly reduce load on your pc

--nojoy //disables joysticks to hasten startup time and reduce memory usage
+-nojoy : disables joysticks to hasten startup time and reduce memory usage

+-noff : disables controller rumble; faster startup time and less memory usage

--full //puts the game in fullscreen which reduces input lag and memory usage
+-full : puts the game in fullscreen which reduces input lag and memory usage

--nosteamcontroller //disables the steam controller for faster startup and less memory usage
+-nosteamcontroller : disables the steam controller for faster startup and less memory usage

--softparticlesdefaultoff //disables scene depth blending for particles and sprites, gives you more fps
+-softparticlesdefaultoff : disables scene depth blending for particles and sprites, gives you more fps

--reuse //allows your game to reuse things when it's busy so it doesn't have to re-render
+-reuse : allows your game to reuse things when it's busy so it doesn't have to re-render

--nohltv //disables hltv for less resource usage
+-nohltv : disables hltv for less resource usage

--no-browser //disables html motd browser; stops you from getting kicked for using 'cl_disablehtmlmotd 1', this will not disable the steam overlay browser
+-no-browser : disables html motd browser; stops you from getting kicked for using 'cl_disablehtmlmotd 1', this will not disable the steam overlay browser

--nostartupsound //disables the sound on startup so your pc doesn't have to play the audio files, slightly reduces memory usage and speeds up startup
+-nostartupsound : disables the sound on startup so your pc doesn't have to play the audio files, slightly reduces memory usage and speeds up startup

--r_emulate_gl //makes tf2 support opengl, still mainly runs using directx
+-r_emulate_gl : makes tf2 support opengl, still mainly runs using directx

--particles 1 //limits beam count to the minimum of 512
+-particles 1 : limits beam count to the minimum of 512

--precachefontchars //pre-caches font characters
+-precachefontchars : pre-caches font characters

--primarysound //windows and 2 speakers/headphones only, makes tf2 always use a direct hardware sound buffer format to reduce stuttering
+-primarysound : windows and 2 speakers/headphones only, makes tf2 always use a direct hardware sound buffer format to reduce stuttering

--snoforceformat //windows only, no force setting hardware sound buffer format, fixes minor issues with -primarysound
+-snoforceformat : windows only, no force setting hardware sound buffer format, fixes minor issues with -primarysound

--freq 60 //sets your monitor's refresh rate in tf2 to 60hz
+-freq 60 : sets your monitor's refresh rate in tf2 to 60hz

--dxlevel 81 //makes tf2 use a directx level of 8.1, which is more compatilble with slower pcs, to increase fps(at the cost of visual quality);
-            //it's a more stable version of dxlevel 80(which gives slightly more fps than dxlevel 81 for older hardware but has lighting and texture issues
-            //fixed by dxlevel 81.)
+-dxlevel 81 : makes tf2 use a directx level of 8.1, which is more compatilble with slower pcs, to increase fps(at the cost of visual quality); it's a more stable version of dxlevel 80(which gives slightly more fps than dxlevel 81 for older hardware but has lighting and texture issues fixed by dxlevel 81.)

 Extra/Experimental Launch Options + Explaination:

--nouserclip //forces tf2 to use software clipping instead of hardware user clip planes, fps increase or decreases depending on individual hardware
+-nouserclip : forces tf2 to use software clipping instead of hardware user clip planes, fps increase or decreases depending on individual hardware

--nosounds //disables sounds from the game, fps improvement only on literal potatos
+-nosounds : disables sounds from the game, fps improvement only on literal potatos

--small //makes the game allow smaller resolutions than 640x480
+-small : makes the game allow smaller resolutions than 640x480

--gl_enablesamplerobjects //linux and macOS only, enhances texture preloading using sampler objects
+-gl_enablesamplerobjects : linux and macOS only, enhances texture preloading using sampler objects

--gl_texclientstorage //makes tf2 use driver host copies for textures; reduces memory usage, but may cause texture display issues
+-gl_texclientstorage : makes tf2 use driver host copies for textures; reduces memory usage, but may cause texture display issues

--gl_amd_pinned_memory //linux only, uses amd pinned memory for efficient device memory handling; performance may worsen or improve depending on the individual hardware
+-gl_amd_pinned_memory : linux only, uses amd pinned memory for efficient device memory handling; performance may worsen or improve depending on the individual hardware

 Supported TF2 DirectX Levels:
 dxlevels under dxlevel 80 are not supported by tf2 any longer